dharunkumar-t/Yet-Another-Space-Shooter/README.md

 # Yet Another Space Shooter🚀

-A simple space shooter game created for fun and as part of my python learning process!
+A simple space shooter game created for fun and as part of my python learning progress!

 ## Installation
 1. Make sure you have Python installed on your system.